ustasb/pandata/README.md

 ### As a Library

-First, create a new Pandata scraper for some user:
+First, create a new Pandata scraper for a user:

     # Scraper.get takes either an email or webname.
     scraper = Pandata::Scraper.get('john@example.com')